 - Best Practice Recommendations and Validity — ensure validity of the assessment results.

-It is recommended that Learning and Reasoning Report be used in conjunction with other assessments including personality fit, behavioral style, and values and motivators as well as a structured behavioral interview and appropriate background checks and references.
+It is recommended that Learning and Reasoning Report generated from this pre-hire assessment be used in conjunction with other assessments including personality fit, behavioral style, and values and motivators as well as a structured behavioral interview and appropriate background checks and references.

 View Sample Learning and Reasoning Report